scottdware/panco/README.md

-  example     Create example CSV files for import reference help        Help about any command objects     Import and export address and service objects policy      Import and export a security policy provision   Provision a device using IronSkillet or a local or remote (HTTP) file version     Prints the version number of panco
+  example     Create example CSV files for import reference help        Help about any command objects     Import and export address and service objects policy      Import/export a security policy, move rules provision   Provision a device using IronSkillet or a local or remote (HTTP) file version     Prints the version number of panco